 – be able to endure a difficult situation much better by making sense of or finding special meaning in it.

 – see suffering and forgiving an offender as a way of obtaining favor with God, a way of educating those around them, or as a way of partaking of Christ’s suffering and incarnating His love in the lives of others.

 If there is a wound you’ve uncovered, it is within your control to decide to forgive the offender.
 It is especially helpful to recall the ways that we have all needed to be forgiven.
 You might think about a time you really messed up, and someone had the heart to forgive you.
-Or, especially now during Advent, we might all meditate on the gift of mercy and forgiveness that God had for us in his incarnation.
+Or, we might all meditate on the gift of mercy and forgiveness that God had for us in his incarnation.
 By becoming one with humanity, he reunited us to himself.
 He forgave us the offense of original sin.
 This forgiveness of course was through the Cross, but it started when he was conceived in the womb of Mary!
 If God could forgive us the infinite offense of being eternally separated from union with God, how much should we then be able to forgive others who have hurt us?
 No matter how terrible that wound is, God’s forgiveness is greater.
 If you have an especially difficult time choosing to forgive someone, you might even pray for Jesus to be born in you in a deeper way this Christmas.
 That way, he can be the one to forgive.